With so many things to do in Stratford-Upon-Avon, this charming town is a great way to expand your United Kingdom trip into the English countryside.

 There are 5 historic Shakespeare Birthplace Trust properties in and around the town.
 Shakespeare’s Birthplace house is situated at the heart of Henley Street and it’s where he was born and grew up!
 It’s also where he lived with Anne, his wife, for the first few years of their marriage.

 The Tudor-style house has been restored in the 16th-century style and with many precious artifacts from the era.
-Local experts dressed in Tudor style clothing are there to explain the history and give a context of what life might have been like for Shakespeare as he grew up in Stratford-Upon-Avon in the 1560s and 1570s.
+Local experts dressed in Tudor period clothing are there to explain the history and give a context of what life might have been like for Shakespeare as he grew up in Stratford-upon-Avon in the 1560s and 1570s.

-ProTip: Even if you’re planning just to visit Shakespeare’s Birthplace and Anne Hathaway’s Cottage, it’s cheaper to buy the Full Story ticket than to purchase individual entry to those 2 sites separately.
+ProTip: Even if you’re planning just to visit Shakespeare’s Birthplace and Anne Hathaway’s Cottage, it may be smarter to buy the Warwickshire Explorer Pass than to purchase individual entry to those 2 sites separately.
+The pass includes entry to 15 sites and experiences in Stratford and the surrounding area.

 2. Learn about the life of Shakespeare’s wife at Anne Hathaway’s Cottage.